ethan-stone/cleaning-cloudwatch-logs/README.md

 10. Afterwards click review Policy in the bottom right.
 Then on the next page select a name for the policy, then click Create Policy.
 11. Finally you can test the function.
 Navigate back to the functions page and select the test tab.
 Configure a test event as shown in the picture.
 Most importantly the event should be a JSON object with a key `mode`, where the value is either `DISPLAY` or `DELETE`
 ![image](https://user-images.githubusercontent.com/46607985/180626089-57634128-ba69-4709-9770-e544f23c27eb.png)
+12. If you select DISPLAY as the mode and run the test event and it succeeds.
+You can go to the Monitor tab, then view the logs in Cloudwatch to see the log groups that would be deleted if you select DELETE as the mode.